TimAnthonyAlexander/myagent/README.md

 ### Follow-up Questions

-After the task is completed, you can ask follow-up questions about the solution.
+After the task is completed in interactive mode, you can ask follow-up questions about the solution.
 The agent maintains context from the original task and can provide additional insights or clarifications.
 Type 'exit' to end the conversation.

 ## ⚙️ Configuration